ikhanhdoit/cloud_engineer/README.md

     - Had to learn Kubernetes, minikube, and how to create yaml files to deploy the deployments and services for the pods.
     - 'kubectl get pods', 'kubectl get deployments', 'kubectl get services', 'kubectl get nodes', 'minikube status', and 'kubectl describe [resource]' were all very important/basic commands.
     - Minikube dashboard is not working at the moment.

+## 6. Serverless

+- Write a AWS Lambda function to email you a list of all of the Fortunes in the DynamoDB table every night.
+Implement Least Privilege security for the Lambda Role.
+(Hint: Lambda using Python 3, Boto3, Amazon SES, scheduled with CloudWatch)

+- Refactor the above app into a Serverless app.
+This is where it get's a little more abstract and you'll have to do a lot of research, experimentation on your own.

+- The architecture: Static S3 Website Front-End calls API Gateway which executes a Lambda Function which reads/updates data in the DyanmoDB table.

+- Use your SSL enabled bucket as the primary domain landing page with static content.

+- Create an AWS API Gateway, use it to forward HTTP requests to an AWS Lambda function that queries the same data from DynamoDB as your EB Microservice.

+- Your S3 static content should make Javascript calls to the API Gateway and then update the page with the retrieved data.

+- Once you have the "Get Fortune" API Gateway + Lambda working, do the "New Fortune" API.

+- Checkpoint: Your API Gateway and S3 Bucket are fronted by CloudFront with SSL.
+You have no EC2 instances deployed.
+All work is done by AWS services and billed as consumed.

+## 7. Automation

+- These technologies are the most powerful when they're automated.
+You can make a Development environment in minutes and experiment and throw it away without a thought.
+This stuff isn't easy, but it's where the really skilled people excel.

+- Automate the deployment of the architectures above.
+Use whatever tool you want.
+The popular ones are AWS CloudFormation or Teraform.
+Store your code in AWS CodeCommit or on GitHub.
+Yes, you can automate the deployment of ALL of the above with native AWS tools.

+- I suggest when you get each app-related section of the done by hand you go back and automate the provisioning of the infrastructure.
+For example, automate the provisioning of your EC2 instance.
+Automate the creation of your S3 Bucket with Static Website Hosting enabled, etc. This is not easy, but it is very rewarding when you see it work.

+## 8. Continuous Delivery

+- As you become more familiar with Automating deployments you should explore and implement a Continuous Delivery pipeline.

+- Develop a CI/CD pipeline to automatically update a dev deployment of your infrastructure when new code is published, and then build a workflow to update the production version if approved.
+Travis CI is a decent SaaS tool, Jenkins has a huge following too, if you want to stick with AWS-specific technologies you'll be looking at CodePipeline.